pydantic/pydantic/docs/examples/orms.md

 ## SQLAlchemy

-Pydantic pairs quite well with SQLAlchemy, as it can be used to define the schema of the database models.
+Pydantic can pair with SQLAlchemy, as it can be used to define the schema of the database models.

-Here's a simple example of how you can use a Pydantic model to validate data from a SQLAlchemy model.
+!!! warning "Code Duplication"
+    If you use Pydantic with SQLAlchemy, you might experience some frustration with code duplication.
+    If you find yourself experiencing this difficulty, you might also consider [`SQLModel`](https://sqlmodel.tiangolo.com/) which integrates Pydantic with SQLAlchemy such that much of the code duplication is eliminated.

-In this example, we take advantage of field aliases to name a `Column` after a reserved SQLAlchemy field, thus avoiding conflicts.
+If you'd prefer to use pure Pydantic with SQLAlchemy, we recommend using Pydantic models alongside of SQLAlchemy models as shown in the example below.
+In this case, we take advantage of Pydantic's aliases feature to name a `Column` after a reserved SQLAlchemy field, thus avoiding conflicts.

 ```py
 import typing